Guide to process improvement tools

 This is the cost-benefit perspective.
 It is about selecting the possible project that will give you the highest return on the invested resources.
 Calculate each suggested project using this tool to prioritise your projects by value:

-Create a questionnaire where you score each project candidate on a scale from 1-5, where 1 is low and 5 is high.
+While the Pareto Priority Index will give you a rational perspective, you also need to assess buy in from key stakeholders.
+For this your can let stakeholders score each project candidate on a scale from 1-5, where 1 is low and 5 is high.

 We derive a score by multiplying all five factors since this will ensure that projects that do well on all accounts are rated higher than projects that only score highly on some parameters.
 Synergy matters.

 - The CEO, CFO or COO is the process improvement champion.
-He or she oversees the end-to-end connection of your processes so that you full value stream is covered.
+He or she oversees the end-to-end connection of your processes so that your full value stream is covered.

 - High-level middle managers own high-level processes.

-- Other key staff own remaining processes and activities and ensure day-to-day process execution and process improvement.
+- Other key staff own remaining processes and activities and ensure day-to-day process execution and process improvement by the staff that report to them:

 It is better to assign more part-time people than fewer full-time people.
 Why?
 Because this can help ensure the connection with day to day work.
 Your process improvement champions should use real work as the basis for process improvement.
 So, assigning someone for 20, 30 or 50% of their time can work well – if the person’s functional responsibilities are closely related.